-During the nine months ended January 31, 2025, the Company sold three lithium properties located in the Northwest Territories Canada to Li-FT Power Ltd. ("LiFT") in exchange for 250,000 common shares of Li-FT.
+During the year ended April 30, 2025, the Company sold three lithium properties located in the Northwest Territories, Canada, to Li-FT Power Ltd. ("LiFT") in exchange for 250,000 common shares of Li-FT.
 North Arrow has transferred to Li-FT a 100% interest in the mineral claims and mining leases comprising the DeStaffany, LDG and MacKay lithium properties, subject to existing royalty interests on the DeStaffany and LDG properties.
 The transfer also included certain rights and interests in existing land use permits and the associated reclamation bonds.